What causes hair loss?

 Androgenic Alopecia / Male Pattern Baldness in Men – Orange County Hair Restoration had these statistics on male pattern baldness.

-- Usually starts in the 20s or 30s and is the cause of 95% of hair loss in men.
+- Usually starts in your 20s or 30s and is causes 95% of hair loss in men.

 - By age 35, over 60% of American men have some hair loss.

 - By age 50, almost 85% of men have significantly thinning hair.

 - In men, hair typically, recedes in a distinct pattern, beginning at the front of the hairline and temples or at the bald spot on the back of the head – and ultimately leaves a thin “C” of hair.

 - Follicles make finer, lighter hairs until finally hair production stops.